Challenges and stressors always present right and wrong ways to go forward

 Attract and retain a quality workforce

-It is important to create a workplace that attracts, retains and engages employees and contractors no matter what the economy is doing.
+It is crucial to create a workplace that attracts, retains and engages employees and contractors no matter what the economy is doing.
 Talented and skilled people are always in demand.
 The more skill and talent they possess, the more likely they will leave you for another business.
 You should not only be concerned about retaining good employees but also focus on creating an environment that makes them as productive as possible.

 Analytics provides a basis for improving decision-making